 Colorful Camellia Bushes

 Some camellias bloom very late in the spring, while others do so early in the fall.
 If you choose a few plants from each bloom period, you can have flowers in your garden from October through May.
-Camellias grow in USDA hardiness zones 6 through 9, thriving in partial sun or shade.
+Camellias are perennials in USDA plant hardiness zones 6 through 9, depending on species and cultivar, thriving in partial sun or shade.
 Sun-dappled shade is their favorite growing environment.

 Versatile camellias will grow in hedges, along borders or in containers.
 They make for fragrant and beautiful cut-flower arrangements and require very little care.
 They're also not particular about soil, doing as well in clay soils as they do in sandy and loamy earth.
 They do need frequent irrigation, however, and even established plants show little to no drought resistance.

-Camellias need only scant fertilization and do best when provided with a balanced fertilizer for acid-loving plants once a year after blooming.
+Camellias need only scant fertilization and do best when provided with a balanced fertilizer for acid-loving plants once a year after blooming, if indicated by soil-test recommendations.
 If desired, you can prune spring bloomers immediately after the flowers fade and fall bloomers early in the spring before the flowers set.

 Easy-Care Winter Heath

-Gardeners in USDA hardiness zones 6 through 8 can enjoy the flowers of winter heath (Erica carnea) each year.
+Gardeners in USDA plant hardiness zones 6 through 8 can enjoy the flowers of winter heath (Erica carnea) each year.
+Some cultivars, such as 'Springwood Pink' are hardy to zone 5.
 Available with red, pink or purple flowers, winter heath blooms in October or November and holds its colorful blooms until May.
 When the flowers fade, beautiful foliage remains in rich hues of copper, bronze and gold for an interesting contrast against summer greens.

 Heaths prefer full sun, and although they will grow in shade, they may not bloom satisfactorily without several hours of direct sunlight every day.
 Most winter heaths require little to no pruning, but you can prune immediately after the flowers fade if you feel the need.
 Heaths also benefit from a light fertilizer for acid-loving plants in the spring.
 Use a granular fertilizer and keep it well away from the plant itself, applying it only to the soil beneath the plant's dripline.